A half-hour away: How Trump opted against Iran strike

 Risch’s prediction: “There’s going to be something more proportional, obviously, and I suspect it’s going to be not kinetic action.”

 Lemire reported from New York.
-Additional reporting by Susannah George, Mary Claire Jalonick and Padmandanda Rama in Washington and Rob Gillies in Toronto.
+Additional reporting by Susannah George, Mary Clare Jalonick and Padmandanda Rama in Washington and Rob Gillies in Toronto.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire , Riechmann at http://twitter.com/@debriechmann and Mascaro at http://twitter.com/@lisamascaro